Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Methods

-LR and HR micrometeorological simulations used a $2$ km square domain centered at Tokyo Station (i.e., Domain Tokyo), nested within Domain 3 (Fig. \ref{fig:computation_domains}).
-Domain Tokyo covers an altitude range of $1.5$ km; for deep learning, results within a height of $200$ m were used, which are strongly influenced by buildings.
-The horizontal and vertical grid spacings were set at $20$ m for the LR and $5$ m for the HR.
-The initial and boundary conditions for both the HR and LR simulations were obtained from the mesoscale simulation results of Domain 3 (i.e., one-way nesting \citep{Schlunzen+2011JWEIA}).
-The same subgrid-scale (SGS) turbulence model, specifically Smagorinsky-Lilly-type parameterizations \citep{Lilly1962Tellus,Smagorinsky+1965MWR}, was applied to both the LR and HR simulations \citep{Takahashi+2013JPCS}.
-Only the HR simulations incorporated 3D radiative processes \citep{Matsuda+2018JWEIA}, which account for diabatic heating from building surfaces due to solar radiation, as well as the contrast between sunlit and shaded areas caused by buildings.
+LR and HR simulation data shown in Fig. \ref{fig:sr-simulation} were obtained via micrometeorological numerical experiments using MSSG-A. The LR and HR simulations employ a $2$ km square domain centered at Tokyo Station (i.e., Domain Tokyo), nested within Domain 3 (Fig. \ref{fig:computation_domains}).
+Domain Tokyo covers an altitude range of $1.5$ km.
+The horizontal and vertical grid spacings were set at $20$ m for the LR and $5$ m for the HR. \redA{These values were determined from an analysis of street widths as discussed in the next paragraph.} The initial and boundary conditions for both the HR and LR simulations were provided by the results of Domain 3 \citep[i.e., one-way nesting,][]{Schlunzen+2011JWEIA}. \redA{The bottom boundary has rigid surface conditions with roughness values varying by surface type (concrete, asphalt, or water), while the top boundary is treated as a rigid smooth surface with prognostic variables provided by the results of Domain 3.} The subgrid-scale turbulence model, specifically Smagorinsky-Lilly-type parameterizations, was applied to both the LR and HR simulations \citep{Takahashi+2013JPCS}, \redA{with the Smagorinsky coefficient set to 0.2.} Only the HR simulations incorporated 3D radiative processes \citep{Matsuda+2018JWEIA}, which account for diabatic heating from building surfaces due to solar radiation, as well as the contrast between sunlit and shaded areas caused by buildings.
 The height distribution of the HR buildings was sourced from an open platform of 3D urban models \citep{PLATEAU2020}.
-The LR building height distribution was obtained through average pooling from the HR distribution.
+The LR building height distribution was obtained by 2D average pooling from the HR distribution.
 Specifically, the entire region was divided into $20$ m square blocks, and each block was replaced with the mean value.
-Although this operation changes the shapes of the buildings, it preserves the total volume of the buildings, ensuring that the total atmospheric volume remains unchanged.
-In the LR simulations, most narrow street canyons are not represented due to the coarser resolution (Fig. \ref{fig:computation_domains}).
-We demonstrate that the airflows within such streets can be reconstructed by SR (Section \ref{subsec:eval-hr-inference}).
+Although this operation changes the building outlines, it preserves the total volume of the buildings, ensuring that the total atmospheric volume remains unchanged. \redA{The buildings are modeled as rigid-wall objects with a roughness length of 0.005 m for concrete surfaces \citep{Matsuda+2018JWEIA}.}